 What we do

-Every trial starts with a question or an idea.
-Oncology professionals come to TROG with an idea and TROG facilitates the process of developing that idea into a rigorous clinical trial.
+Every cancer trial starts with a question or an idea.
+Oncology professionals come to uswith an idea and TROG Cancer Research facilitates the process of developing that idea into a rigorous clinical cancer trial.

 First, we assist the researcher to develop their idea into a formal proposal which is then submitted for endorsement by our Scientific Committee and ultimately our membership.
 In other words, the proposal is peer reviewed by up to 300 clinical professionals for validity and feasibility.